More about NLC India Limited

 |---|---|

-With NLCINDIA's forward EPS higher than its trailing EPS, the company is expected to be more profitable in the current financial year.
-This signals confidence in NLCINDIA's growth potential, as improved earnings are forecasted compared to the prior year's performance.
+NLCINDIA's forward EPS exceeding its trailing EPS means that the company is expected to increase profitability in the current financial year.
+This reflects improved earnings potential, signaling that NLCINDIA is likely to outperform its previous year's financial performance.

 Price projections: